bhe-aim-ipbs/bhe-aim-ipbs.github.io/_members/Xiaoping_Hou.md

   email: hxp02193526@163.com
 ---

-Cuiping Zhu received the B.S. degree from School of Physics and Electronic Engineering, Sichuan Normal University, Sichuan, China, in 2023.
-She is currently pursuing the M.S. degree with the School of Medical Technology, Beijing Institute of Technology, Beijing, China.
-Her research interests include biomedical signal processing, machine learning and deep learning.
+Xiaoping Hou is currently working towards the master degree at the School of Medical Technology, Beijing Institute of Technology, Beijing, China.
+Her primary research interest focuses on few-shot learning, a specialized domain within machine learning.